A Localization Theorem for Finite W-algebras: Localization for W-Algebras and the Skryabin Equivalence

-\begin{lem} Let $\lambda$ be an antidominant weight, and $\mu$ a dominant integral weight and let $M\in Mod^{qcoh}(D_{h}(\lambda,\chi))$.
-Then \textup{$G_{\mu}F_{-\mu}(M)$} has $M$ as a direct summand.
-Further, let $w_{0}$ denote the longest element of the weyl group.
-Then the sheaf $F_{-\mu}(M)$ is a direct summand of $G_{-w_{0}\mu}(M)\tilde{=}M\otimes L(-w_{0}\mu)$. \end{lem} Now, given an antidominant weight $\psi$, $O_{\psi}$ is an ample line bundle on $\tilde{N}$ (with respect to the base scheme $N$).
+Now, given an anti-dominant weight $\psi$, $O_{\psi}$ is an ample line bundle on $\tilde{N}$ (with respect to the base scheme $N$).
 Therefore, its restriction to $\tilde{S}_{e}$ is ample with respect to $S_{e}$.
-So we see that we have all the ingredients that gave us the proof of theorem 6.3 (i.e., the proof that we gave followed formally from the above lemmas and general facts about quantized sheaves of algebras).
-Thus, we can conclude:
+So we see that we have all the ingredients that gave us the proof of \ref{thm:Loc-on-Flag} (i.e., the proof that we gave followed formally from the above lemmas and general facts about quantized sheaves of algebras).
+Thus, we can conclude: \begin{thm} Let $\lambda$ be an anti-dominant weight.
+Then